Euclideon/vaultclient/docs/TranslationGuide.md

 - `menuSettings`: Option in Windows menu to enable the Settings tab
 - `menuProjects`: Header for Projects menu
 - `menuNewScene`: Option in Projects menu to remove all objects in the current scene and creating a new, empty scene
+- `menuBindings`: Submenu in System Menu for the hotkey binding interface
 - `menuProjectExport`: Menu button to open the export project modal
 - `menuProjectExportTitle`: Title on the modal when exporting project files
 - `menuProjectImport`: Menu button to open the import project modal